jblinder/jblinder.github.io/_posts/2018-5-22-Ghost-Lots.md

 ## Modeling

 Modeling was tricky because of the state of my data.
 There were vastly fewer vacant lots that converted since 2013 than those that remained vacant, around 3%.
-Using smote and adding a weighted class balance for ++++ helped a little, but these steps were not very effective.
+Using smote helped a little, but these steps were not very effective.

 The two best performing models were Logistic and Random Forest models, the latter proving best on both precision and recall.